sunlightwang/CAP/README.md

 # CAPTRE
 This is the script repository for CAPTRE analysis (cap profiling for translational efficiency).

-The repository includes a few sections.
+The repository includes scripts for the following tasks.

 1. Identification of TSS-isoform pairs with significant divergent TE (bootstraping + FDR control)

-2. List of 5p-UTRs isforms without alternative splicing
+2. Construction of 5p-UTRs isforms without alternative splicing

 3. Sequence features responsible for TE regulation